-Yes, I-Share Online requests can be delivered to a partner library (not residential address) for pick up when you are temporarily located somewhere in Illinois other than Champaign-Urbana.
+Yes, I-Share Online requests can be delivered to a partner library (not residential address) for pick up when you are temporarily located somewhere in Illinois other than Urbana-Champaign.
 Library staff can assist with these requests.
 Contact the Telephone Center at (217) 333-8400 and they will assist you by placing the request and specifying your temporary pick-up location.
-Conversely, you can make your request online, as outlined in this note.

 When do I get a copy for free and when do I pay?

-Any request for copies of material located in the UIUC library collection will require that you pay a fee.
+Any request for copies of material located in the University of Illinois at Urbana-Champaign Library collection will require that you pay a fee.
 Staff at the library must retrieve, scan, and electronically deliver the copy which is labor intensive.
 The Doc Express service is offered as a convenient alternative to obtaining the material yourself onsite.
 Faculty and staff use departmental accounts and are charged $3.00 per order while students must use a credit card and pay $5.00 per order.
 If the article or document you need is not available on campus, then the library will absorb any fees for copying and delivering the needed document.

-I am not currently enrolled at the University of Illinois Urbana Champaign -- can I use any of the remote services?
+I am not currently enrolled at the University of Illinois at Urbana-Champaign -- can I use any of the remote services?

 You can access the online catalog and selected websites, but you will not be able to use many of the electronic resources.
 Interlibrary Loan and Doc Express services are also restricted to the faculty, staff, students, and sponsored visiting scholars of the University.